jentery/mdia200/notes.md

 * Where is the "front stage" of the communication?
 That is, where will I perform socially?
 * Where is the "back stage" of the communication?
 That is, where will I prepare for the performance or "relax" from playing my role?
 * Note: the dramaturgy model is most useful when studying the roles or “characters” people play in the organizational communication of formal institutions like governments and schools.
 Also, the boundaries between front and back are often blurred; a course on Zoom, where our homes are integrated with the online classroom and you get to meet my cat, is an example of such blurred boundaries.

+*Games and Interpersonal Communication*

+During class, we recognized why activities like texting and phone calls involve interpersonal communication even if they do not occur face-to-face or in person.
+What if we pushed that inquiry further to consider video games?
+Can a video game be a conversation?
+Marina Kittaka's *Secrets Agent* will help us address that question.

 ## Week 3 (Sept.
 18 and 21): Media and Mass Communication